How to use the Postoria MCP server

 Upload a local file

-Use this in desktop MCP workflows when you want to upload a file by local path.
+Use this in local desktop MCP workflows when you want to upload a file by local path.

 Example workflows